drcz/drcz.github.io/wrtng/shmumbers-rant.md

 > phi(0.9)
 [1] 0.7
 ```
 So far so good.
 From the above example it's obvious (and paper and pencil confirm that beyond any doubt) `7/10` is a point of period 4, meaning its trajectory will just oscillate through these four: `1/10`, `3/10`, `9/10`, `7/10`.
-Now, since there are hardly any numbers larger than `13` (maybe `23` and `42`) this is howe we carelessly confirmed correctness of the above "implementation":
+Now, since there are hardly any numbers larger than `13` (maybe `23` and `42`) this is how we carelessly confirmed correctness of the above "implementation":
 ```
 > trajectory(phi,0.7,13)
  [1] 0.7 0.1 0.3 0.9 0.7 0.1 0.3 0.9 0.7 0.1 0.3 0.9 0.7 0.1